ZhenhaoLu/DBService/README.md

 # DataBase CRUD

 ### Configuration
-* Database: PostgreSQL with existing tables and data (see xxx.txt for database initialization)
+* Database: PostgreSQL with existing tables and data (see "Database Initialization.txt" for database initialization)
+* There are some example requests in example.txt
+* The design of Rest API is in RestAPI.txt

 ### Program Introduction